CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns the merchant object if the update succeeded.
+Returns the merchant id if the merchant created successfully.
 Returns an error if create parameters are invalid.

 <aside class="notice">
 The error codes used when you fail to create a merchant are <a href="#8110">8110</a> , <a href="#1110">1110</a> , <a href="#1112">1112</a>